probable-basilisk/pollnet/README.md

 ## What makes this useful for mods?

+- nonblocking and callback free
 - simple to build, complete with TLS/WSS support, even on Windows
 - broad compatibility with LuaJIT binaries: no worrying about which compiler LuaJIT was built with
-- compact C API (<20 functions) using only basic types
+- straightforward C API for easy use from FFIs
-- speaks websockets and secure websockets out-of-the-box

 ## Can this be used outside of LuaJIT?